Neo (keyboard layout): Concept

-Facilitating Ten Finger Writing
+Facilitating ten-finger typing

-On the basis of the statistical distribution of letters of the German language and research on ergonomics, the neo-keyboard layout aims to shorten the finger movements during writing.
-The most common letters are therefore on the baseline and the fast index and middle fingers.
-This allows more words to be written without leaving the baseline compared to other keyboard layouts.
+On the basis of the statistical distribution of letters of the German language and research on ergonomics, the Neo keyboard layout aims to shorten the finger movements during typing.
+The most common letters are therefore in the home row and in the positions of the fast index and middle fingers.
+This allows more words to be entered without the fingers leaving the home row compared to other keyboard layouts.

-For an average German-language text 63% of all letters can be typed from the baseline with fingers on the home row - in contrast to 25% in the usual QWERTZ-layout.
+For an average German-language text 63% of all letters can be typed with fingers in the home row—in contrast to 25% in the usual QWERTZ layout.